-- 4.6.3 Faculty in Residence (Scholar in Residence, Visiting Assistant, Associate or Full Professor).
-These titles may be granted to individuals of exceptional qualifications brought to the institution to provide a short-term enhancement for a program. - 4.7 Quarterly Faculty.
-Qualified faculty with teaching or librarian responsibilities hired on a quarterly contract of one (1) quarter in duration.
+- degree in the field of expertise or other appropriate advanced degree. - 4.6.3 Senior Lecturers.
+Qualified faculty with at least six (6) years of successful service as a Lecturer who have demonstrated excellence in teaching by meeting department and college standards for teaching quality and any other negotiated workload may apply for promotion to Senior Lecturer as detailed in Article 5.4.2(b). - 4.6.4 Faculty in Residence (Scholar in Residence, Visiting Assistant, Associate or Full Professor).
+These titles may be granted to individuals of exceptional qualifications brought to the institution to provide a short-term enhancement for a program. - 4.7.
+Adjunct Faculty.
+Qualified faculty with teaching or librarian responsibilities hired on a single term appointment.

-ARTICLE 5: TENURE AND PROMOTION
+ARTICLE 5: TENURE, PROMOTION AND RETENTION